If you’re a college student in recovery, then you already know how hard it is to stay in recovery with triggers everywhere.

 Contact a treatment center for help overcoming your SUD.
 You’re much more likely to relapse without professional help.
 You may be able to take a leave of absence from school to attend treatment.

-Get Treatment for Substance Use Disorder
+Get Treatment For A Substance Use Disorder

 It can be hard to know what to expect from rehab if you’ve never been there before.
 All rehabs have their own approach, but most have some common factors.